tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - That `bdqffdq:Specification`
   - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a [bdqffdq:MeasurementMethod](<../../list/bdqffdq/index.md#MeasurementMethod> "A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Measure to its bdqffdq:Specifications.").
 - That `bdqffdq:MeasurementMethod`
-  - SHOULD have exactly one `bdqffdq:forMeasure` triple to a `bdqffdq:Measurement`.
+  - SHOULD have exactly one `bdqffdq:forMeasure` triple to a `bdqffdq:Measure`.

 For a [bdqffdq:AmendmentResponse](<../../list/bdqffdq/index.md#AmendmentResponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Amendment supporting a particular bdqffdq:DataQualityNeed to improve a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Amendment` that produced it, via one-to-one links:
 - Each `bdqffdq:AmendmentResponse`